isomerpages/moe-catholichigh/_prospective-students/Admission to IP Year 3.md

 4\.
 The application must be made via the school’s [online form](https://go.gov.sg/chsip).

 5\.
-The application must be made via the school’s [online form](https://go.gov.sg/chsip).
+The following supporting documents must be submitted via the [online form](https://go.gov.sg/chsip). <br>
    a. certified true copies of PSLE results; <br>
 	 b. certified true copies of Secondary 1 (full year) and Secondary 2 (up to WA 2, and where possible, WA3) results;<br>
 	 c. certified true copies of certificates participation, achievement and/or leadership in CCA and VIA; and<br>
 	 d. certificates of achievements in academic or co-curricular areas.

 #### Instructions for Applying